tact-lang/pitaya/docs/SPECIFICATION.md

 - Check 20GB free disk space before starting
 - Verify Docker daemon accessibility
-- Clean up orphaned containers from previous runs
+- Clean up orphaned containers from previous runs (owned by orchestration)
 - Validate git repository and base branch

-**Container Cleanup**: On startup, the orchestrator:
+**Container Cleanup**: On startup, orchestration owns orphan cleanup by run namespace:

 1. Lists all containers matching naming pattern
 2. Checks against known run IDs
-3. Removes orphaned containers older than retention period
+3. Removes orphaned containers older than retention period (based on `orchestrator.last_active_ts` label; falls back to Docker CreatedAt if absent)
 4. Logs cleanup actions for audit trail

+Runner cleanup is limited to its own container on task failure; it MUST NOT scan for or delete unrelated containers to avoid races with orchestration.

 **Parallel Shutdown**: On Ctrl+C or error:

-1. Set shutdown flag to prevent new instances
+1. Set shutdown flag to prevent new tasks
-2. Cancel all pending instance tasks
+2. Cancel all pending task operations
 3. Stop all running containers in parallel
 4. Save final state snapshot
 5. Clean up temporary resources